HannaMussa/memorygame/README.md

 A **sans-serif** fallback is provided in cases where the primary font fails to load.

 Montserrat was chosen for its modern look and easy readability.
-Consistency has been mainted with the use of one font throughout to help create a simple, clutter-free design.
+Consistency has been maintained with the use of one font throughout to help create a simple, clutter-free design.

 ## User Stories